Composing Policy Gradients and Prompt Optimization for Language Model Programs: Preliminaries

 \paragraph{LM program optimization}

 Let $\mathcal{D} = \{(x, m)\}$ be a dataset of inputs $x$ and optional metadata $m$ (e.g., final answer, documents to retrieve, or PII to redact).
-The goal is to learn the parameters of the given LM program \( \Phi \), namely, the prompt templates \( \pi_M \) and LM weights \( \theta_M \) for each module \( M \in \mathcal{M} \), such that we maximize the expected reward $\mathbb E_{(x,m)\sim\mathcal D;\,(y,\rho)\sim\Phi_{\Pi,\Theta}(x)}[\mu(y,\rho,m)]$.
+The goal is to learn the parameters of the given LM program \( \Phi \), namely, the prompt templates \( \pi_M \) and LM weights \( \theta_M \) for each module \( M \in \mathcal{M} \), such that we maximize the expected reward:

-Here, the reward function \( \mu(y, \rho, m) \) scores the execution, typically based on the final output $y$'s correctness.
+Here, the reward function \( \mu(y, \rho, x, m) \) scores the execution, typically based on the final output $y$'s correctness.
 Any metadata \( m \) (e.g., gold answers) is not visible to the program during execution but may be used by \( \mu \) for evaluation.
+Prompt optimization methods operate on this objective by updating the prompt templates \(\Pi=\{\pi_M\}\), while \mmgrpo{} updates the LM weights \(\Theta=\{\theta_M\}\) using rewards from the same program executions.
+The BetterTogether framework composes these two choices by first optimizing prompts and then optimizing weights, or alternating both.